Liquidambar orientalis: Production and uses

 The extraction of its sap and the production of a balsam based thereof (sığla yağı), as well as exports of these products, play an important role in the local economies of Greece and Turkey.
 The harvest of the sap and the preparation of the oil involve quite strenuous tasks lasting from May to November and consisting of several separate phases.
 The thick sap is obtained in the period June to September by gradually stripping a quarter of the total trunk lengthwise.
 Wounding the trunk causes sap to emerge, which can be further stimulated by tapping the trunk.
 The stripped sap is put in boiling water to soften, then pressed.
 The styrax is then diluted with water, keeping it soft and preserving its aroma.
 By steam distillation, a light yellow oil is obtained.
 There is a danger of the present generation of master oil makers not being replaced in near future.

-In English, this oil is known under several names, shortly as storax to include all sweetgum oils, or as styrax Levant, Asiatic storax, balsam storax, liquid storax, Oriental sweetgum oil, or Turkish sweetgum oil.
+In English, this oil is known under several names, shortly as storax to include all sweetgum oils, or as styrax Levant, styrax gum, Asiatic storax, balsam storax, liquid storax, Oriental sweetgum oil, or Turkish sweetgum oil.
 Diluted with a suitable carrier oil, it is used externally in traditional medicine.
 It is a different product from the benzoin resin produced from tropical trees in the genus Styrax.

 The hydrocarbon styrene is named for Levant styrax from Liquidambar orientalis, from which it was first isolated, and not for the genus Styrax; industrially produced styrene is now used to produce polystyrene plastics, including Styrofoam.

 Conservation

-The status of and developments regarding the protection of Turkish sweetgum continue to occupy local and national environmental agenda at a critical level in Turkey.
+The status of and developments regarding the protection of oriental sweetgum continue to occupy local and national environmental agenda at a critical level in Turkey.
 Among the main causes for the loss of sweetgum forests was the cutting and felling of trees for opening new fields for agriculture, as well as the construction of three separate dams at localities that precisely corresponded to important habitats for the species.
-As such, Liquidambar orientalis holds an important position in Turkey's biodiversity and among endemic species, is one of its best-known symbols.
+On Rhodes, development and tourism activities are considered a threat to the species.
+As such, Liquidambar orientalis holds an important position in the region's biodiversity and is considered an endangered species.